npxkiwi/Electron-Shadcn-Vite/README.md

 5. Fix to work
 Open **index.html** in your browser or through Electron, and update script & stylesheet paths by adding **.** (dot) to relative URLs.

-## 🛠️ Notes
+> [!NOTE]
-Make sure to adjust any paths in index.html to correctly reference your assets after build.
+> Make sure to adjust any paths in index.html to correctly reference your assets after build.